augusto-rosa/spotify-data-pipeline/README.md

 # 🎵 Spotify Data Pipeline Project

 This project implements a **modern serverless data pipeline** for processing Spotify music data extracted from Kaggle.
-The solution follows best practices in Data Engineering, using **Python and AWS services (S3, Lambda, EventBridge, Athena)**, along with **interactive data visualization in Power BI**.
+The solution follows best practices in Data Engineering, using **Python and AWS services (S3, Lambda, Secrets Manager, Glue, Athena)**, along with **interactive data visualization in Power BI**.

 ---